MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/toast-snackbar.md

 ---
 layout: entry
-title:  "Toast snackbar"
+title:  "Toast Snackbar"
-description: "How to code and test an snackbar or toast for Web"
+description: "How to code and test a snackbar or toast for Web"
 categories: main form

 keyboard: